 Night waking is completely normal during the newborn stage.

-Most babies wake several times each night because their stomachs are very small and require frequent feeding.
+Most newborns wake several times each night because their stomachs are very small and require frequent feeding.

-Keep nighttime feeds quiet, calm, and relaxing to help your baby return to sleep more easily.
+Keep nighttime care calm, quiet, and relaxing to help your baby fall back asleep more easily.

 7. Take Care of Yourself